Migration Operational Readiness Exercise

 |0

-This work, Migration Operational Readiness Exercise, by SSgt Derek Gutierrez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Migration Operational Readiness Exercise [Image 2 of 2], by SSgt Derek Gutierrez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.